qaware/from-rest-to-grpc-workshop/workshop/exercise-1/README.md

 }
 ```

-# Using Protocoll Buffers with JAX-RS
+# Using Protocol Buffers with JAX-RS

 Protocol Buffers can be used in JAX-RS using a `MessageBodyReader` and `MessageBodyWriter` implementation.
 In order to use the generated Protobuf message payloads we need to implement a JAX-RS endpoint and methods.